 The i5 processor combined with 8GB of RAM on this PC means it caters for the everyday user and will comfortably cope with multiple applications, making it perfect for work or personal use.
 It also looks pretty sleek with a brushed metal look finish.

-If you typically use your computer for tasks such as skype, browsing the internet and facebook/social media, viewing videos (and this computer will easily handle UHD/4K!), or even casual gaming, this PC will meet your needs.
+If you typically use your computer for tasks such as skype, browsing the internet and facebook/social media, viewing videos (and this computer will also handle UHD and 4K), or even casual gaming, this PC will meet your needs.

 A common question is ‘how will this computer handle games’?
 While the lack of a dedicated graphics card is not ideal for gamers, the integrated graphics will give decent playability on some recent games if you are happy to keep settings on medium and use lower resolutions to get playable frame rates.